style-it-themes/dd-wrt-inspired-themes/README.md

  ### Image updates

- * Hotspot logos are updated and working with all dark styles.
+ * Hotspot logos are updated and working with all dark styles. (upstream fixes merged for classic light styles)
  * DD-WRT logos use CSS filters to make them compatible with different backgrounds colors.
  * New bin icon

+ ### Tab navigation compatible

+ Fully implemented targets to resolve `:focus-within, :focus-visible` and override UA styles.
+ This allows for a more visually responsive feedback to a certain extent.

+ Equally implemented upstream; after DD-WRT v3.0-r47528 std (10/10/21) builds.

  ## The Kitchen Sink